Leadership in Embedded Security Workshop

-- and presenting compelling opportunities for embedded security research.
+- and presenting compelling opportunities for embedded security research and education.

 The following list suggests some possible topics for the position papers, but any embedded security topic is welcome.
 This list is not exhaustive, but represents the broad definition of embedded security.

 - Counterfeiting, trojans

 - Reverse engineering